josep-pujol/fsfd-tasking/README.md

 0. If previous steps ran successfully, do the following to deploy the app in Heroku
 1. Frist you need to create an account in Heroku
 2. Create an Heroku app
-3. In the "Resources" section Add the Heroku Postgres add-on
+3. In the "Resources" section Add the "Heroku Postgres" add-on
 4. In the "Settings" section make sure you have the same environmental variables previously discussed
 5. In the "Deploy" section:
     - Select "GitHub" as a source in the "Deployment method" subsection